-Transit-only lane markings will be painted along the track lane of Taraval Street in both directions.
-Drivers will be able to enter the lanes only to pass or make left turns.
+Transit-only lane were painted along the track lane of Taraval Street in both directions.
+Drivers are able to enter the lanes only to pass or make left turns.
 The SFMTA is committed to closely evaluating the transit-only lane to measure its impact on congestion and traffic flow for one year to identify any necessary adjustments or mitigations.

 - Rail track and overhead line replacement

 - Traffic signals

 I'm a driver.
 What do I need to know?

 - It’s the law to stop for streetcar passengers.
 At every clear zone and pilot location, it’s illegal to pass loading streetcars.
 Next to concrete boarding islands, you may pass at 10 MPH.

 - The track lane on Taraval Street will now be dedicated to Muni.
 You can enter the lane when making a permitted left turn, but otherwise drive in the right lane.